Ralph-Lee/blog/wip/hl7-easier-than-you-have-heard.md

 - `PID-3.3` is middle/other names.
 - `PID-3.4` through `.6` are empty.

+v2 is easy to read and construct, and its segments are well defined. v2 has been versioned though the years, with each version improving on its predacessor.
+Some fields are added to segments, some renamed to clarify for intent, and some allowed to have subcomponents within. v2.3 has value `x`, and v2.3.5 allows for value `x^y`.

+**Shortcomings**

+v2 isn't so much of a standard, but a format with suggested components.
+This ends up meaning that you can place data in fields where the spec names it something completely different.
+Basically, as long as the sender and receiver agree which data should go in which specific location, you can do that.
+An outside observer might accept this message, without knowing of that customization, and interpret the data incorrectly.

+**Customizations**

+v2 defines a lot of segments, but allows you to add custom segments.
+You name these yourself, and prefix these with `Z`.
+Typically you keep the name of the segment max length 3, so you end up with

 #### HL7 Version 3 (v3)

 This is the modern format that uses XML.
 This format was created/adopted in 2005, and v3 carries all the baggage that XML brings.
 Unfortunately the adoption by vendors has been slow.

 New integrations ought to be developed using the v3 format, but the format has problems.